Modernising gas fired power plant boiler damper drives and damper bearings

 Type K drive is usually quick and easy and provides many important benefits, such as:

-- High speed continuous modulation of ID/FD fan and inlet guide vanes;
+- High speed continuous modulation of ID/FD fan and inlet guide vane

-- Wide range of controls system interfaces, including pneumatic, analog and bus network communication
+- Wide range of controls system interfaces, including pneumatic, analogue and bus network communication

 Type K offers a Drop-In-Place retrofit solution that precisely fits the new damper drive into the application with no field modifications.